 A carbuncle is a group of boils that have, for whatever reason, clustered together.
 This is usually caused by a staph infection, and should be treated/cured immediately to avoid further complications and scarring caused by these boils.

 Use moisture and heat to get rid of boils.
 Soaking the boil, if it’s in a soakable place on your body, in warm water will help to relieve pain and draw the boil out.
 Also, a warm, damp compact applied to the skin for 20-30 minutes, 3-4 times a day can also draw the boil out.
 Once the boil drains, either wash it with antibacterial soap, or apply idiodine to ensure that no bacteria can enter the fresh wound and cause further infection of the boil.
+You could also give Simply Saline Plus Wound Wash (sold at Amazon) a go for making sure the area is clean.

 Your doctor may need to use surgery to get rid of a boil.
 Don’t worry, this isn’t a big deal.
 If the boil is large enough or is starting to form into an abscess, your doctor will want to get in there with a local anesthetic and a small needle or scalpel.
 He or she will first numb the boil and the surrounding area and then make a small incision to allow the pus to drain.
-The incision is then usually packed with gauze and an antiseptic to allow further drainage, but to keep bacteria away.
+The incision is then usually packed with gauze and an antiseptic to allow further drainage, and to keep bacteria away.

 If you have recurrent problems with boils after treatment, it’s time to get a bacterial culture done.
 A bacterial culture, usually taken from the nose with a cotton swab, will help the doctor identify whether or not your boils are caused by staphylococcus aureus and allow them to plan a way to get rid of your boils.
 If it turns out that it is staph, then they will find an appropriate antibiotic to help you get rid of staph infections.